Ahmadgoma/News/readme.md

 - Admin can delete news item
 - Admin can edit news item
 --------------------------------
-please use laravel  5 frame work  for impleneting this task using query builder
+Using laravel 5 framework for impleneting this task and  query builder email : a@a.a password : 123123